You are expecting! Congratulations!!! Now’s the time to start thinking about stocking your nursery. How will you to start?

-Getting everything you need for a new baby doesn’t need to be expensive – it just needs to be well thought out.
+Getting everything you need for a new baby doesn’t need to be expensive, it just needs to be well thought out.
 Here is a list of absolute basics – once you’ve got them – everything else is a bonus!
-Also remember there is just some things you shouldn’t scrimp on (ie car seats).
+Also remember there are just some things you shouldn’t scrimp on such as car seats.
 So spend the money where it’s due, and save your money everywhere else!

 Beds & Sleeping

 At least two sets of fitted sheets.
-More if you can afford it – babies are messy!
+More if you can afford it.
+Babies are messy!

-When buying a mattress the best investment I found as they got older was the fact that one side of the mattress had a plastic side.
+When buying a mattress, the best investment I found as they got older was the fact that one side of the mattress had a plastic side.
 Great for when bub is sick or has little accidents.

 Nappies and Changing

-Wipes – well wipes are not essential.
+Wipes – well, wipes are not essential.
 Buy a packet of super-soft washers (Big W used to sell them in packs of 15) and use warm water to gently wash the mess away – then throw them in the washing machine with the MCN’s.
 Wipes are handy for when you leave the house!